Israel is trying to keep out Russian oligarchs fleeing sanctions — but some have already arrived

 “Because Israel has not joined the sanctions, there is an unclear status for sanctioned oligarchs in Israel, which means that Israel could be in trouble in terms of international law,” said Zvi Magen, who served as Israeli ambassador to both Russia and Ukraine in the 1990s.

-In an interview with Channel 12 News on Friday, Victoria Nuland, the U.S. undersecretary of state for political affairs, warned that Israel didn’t want “to become the last haven for dirty money that’s fueling Putin’s wars.”
+In an interview with Channel 12 News on Friday, Victoria Nuland, the U.S. undersecretary of state for political affairs, warned that Israel did not want “to become the last haven for dirty money that’s fueling Putin’s wars.”

 Roman Bronfman, a former member of Israel’s parliament, said that as Russia’s war in Ukraine begins to claim more lives, Israel will be forced to stake a stronger stance against Putin and his alleged cronies, who have for decades been bringing their “dark market” money into the country.